Dzsek/DCSMassWaypointEdit/README.md

 .NET runtime: https://dotnet.microsoft.com/en-us/download

 Step 1.
-Add any plane to your mission and set its GROUP name to "route-template-group" without the quotes, create waypoints for it as you'd like and save the mission.
+Add any plane to your mission and set its GROUP name to "route-template-blue", "route-template-red" or "route-template-neutrals" without the quotes, create waypoints for it as you'd like and save the mission.
+You can have one template group per each coalition.

 Step 2.
 Copy the .miz file of your mission into the folder that you extracted this program into. (same folder that MassWaypointEdit.exe can be found in)